Mikkomario/Utopia-Scala/Firmament/README.md

   - These come in 3 categories:
     - Immutable - Static drawers which don't change (e.g. drawing a static background color)
     - View - Drawers which reflect pointers (e.g. drawing the image contained within a pointer)
-    - Mutable - Drawers which provide a read-write interface
+    - Mutable - Drawers which provide a read-and-write interface
 - **StackSizeModifier** and **StackLengthModifier**
   - If you want to override component stack size logic, use these classes (requires the component to implement **Constrainable**)